-On occasion it may be required to send information within the organisation by email.
-This should be done using the minimum information required and referring the recipient to the relevant file location.
-On no occasion should information be distributed using BCC function in email.
+On occasion it may be required to send information within the organisation by email, eg to all staff using personal email addresses.
+This should be done using a dedicated email generation system.
+On no occasion should information be distributed by coping emails into a CC or BCC field in an email generated from a personal account.